 To find out if you could be a candidate for purchase order funding, Luyanda Jafta from The People’s Fund, answers the biggest FAQs for this funding type.

-Basically, you as a small business owner receive an order from a client.
-The client agrees to only pay you 30 days after you have invoiced them and you can only invoice them once you have delivered.
+Purchase order funding is another way of saying working capital finance.
+For example, a small business owner receives an order from a client.
+The client agrees to only pay the business 30 days after you have invoiced them and you can only invoice them once you have delivered.

-Many times you need capital to complete the order, either to buy raw materials or to source the goods.
+This means you need capital to complete the order, either to buy raw materials or to source the goods.
 We would provide the capital required and then you would pay us back once your client pays you.

 a.
 With The People’s Fund we do it under procurement services.
 What this means is that we buy the goods on your behalf and then take a profit share from your deal.
 So we are not offering credit, but we are partnering with you.
 This means that we don’t need to do a general affordability assessment which includes credit checks, financials and statements of assets and liabilities.
 We only need to assess if your current order has a large enough margin for us to finance it.
 As entrepreneurs ourselves, we get that the best type of business cost is one where it is directly tied to our profits because business is uncertain.